MailTape/MailTape-v1/_posts/2016-04-24-Michelle-Blades.md

 ---
 <p id="introduction"> Hello there, this morning we gonna talk about the world.
 I mean, talk about Michelle Blades, a mexicano-Panamanian woman who lived until 2012 in USA, then moved to Paris.
 It's quite the same than talking about globalization.
 Let's talk about the world of Michelle Blades. </p>

-# World, World, World, World, World, World
+# "World, World, World, World, World, World"

 She is a great example of a work where experimentation is a finality.
 She could do punk, folk or electronical pop, we can detect a Michelle Blades’s style.
 Her muscial experiment is proportional to her life's mileage.
 Every gender of music created can be joined to a country, or a city, or all at once.
 As "New Friends", a song wrote during the attacks in November in Paris, she talks about her new friends locked up in a bar in Paris, thinking back to his old friends in Pheonix, Arizona.
 She choosen to use an electronical cumbia behind her lyrics.
 In a way, this song is a life review.